LyteNyte Grid logo for light mode. Links back to the documentation home page.

 LyteNyte Grid is available in two editions: Core and PRO.

-LyteNyte Grid PRO is built on top of LyteNyte Grid Core, meaning it includes all Core features plus additional advanced capabilities for the most demanding enterprise use cases.
-This architecture ensures a seamless upgrade path; you can start with Core and switch to PRO later without refactoring, as it's a non-breaking, drop-in replacement.
+LyteNyte Grid PRO is built on top of LyteNyte Grid Core, so it includes all Core features plus advanced capabilities for the most demanding enterprise use cases.
+This architecture ensures a seamless upgrade path.
+You can start with Core and switch to PRO later without refactoring, since it’s a non-breaking, drop-in replacement.

 • LyteNyte Core Edition: Free, open source (Apache 2.0), and genuinely useful.
 Includes essential features such as sorting, filtering, row grouping, column auto-sizing, detail views, data exporting, and others.